pzaino/thecrowler/doc/docker_build.md

 ## Build the CROWler docker images

-- Before you start, make sure the docker daemon is installed and running on your machine.
+- **Step 1**: Before you build, make sure the docker daemon is installed and running on your machine.

-- If you haven't yet, clone TheCrowler repository on your build machine and `cd` into the root directory of the repository
+- **Step 2**: If you haven't yet, clone TheCrowler repository on your build machine and `cd` into the root directory of the repository

-- Next, run the following script to generate your specific Docker-compose
+- **Step 3**: If you haven't yet, configure the ENV variables as described above.

-  file:
+- **Step 4**: Run the following command to generate your specific Docker-compose file:

   ```bash
   ./scripts/generate-docker-compose.sh 1 1